 The volcanically formed, breathtakingly beautiful, and passionate island of Santorini in Greece is unique.
 Travelers are drawn there by the area’s narrow, cosier lanes, large number of whitewashed houses with blue windows and doors, and the sea’s turquoise hue.
-Day trips to Santorini are routinely organised by tourists from Crete or mainland Greece, but a weeklong stay is required to explore this magnificent place to the fullest.
+Day trips by taxi to Santorini are routinely organised by tourists from Crete or mainland Greece, but a weeklong stay is required to explore this magnificent place to the fullest.

 Because Santorini is considered to be a portion of the beautiful lost island of Atlantis, as evidenced by the numerous ancient monuments, history buffs never run out of places to explore.